invokermain/engin/docs/concepts/providers.md

 Providers are the factories of your application, they are reponsible for the construction of the objects that your application needs.

-The Engin only calls the providers that are necessary to do its job.
+Remember, the Engin only calls the providers that are necessary to run your application.
 More specifically: when starting up the Engin will call all providers necessary to run its invocations, and the Assembler (the component responsible for constructing types) will call any providers that these providers require and so on.

 ## Defining a provider